Staff in Classics

-While I am interested in all aspects of Classical archaeology, my research focuses on Roman art, architecture, and the ancient economy.
+While I am interested in all aspects of archaeology, my research focuses on Roman art, architecture, and the ancient economy.
 I have worked especially on the production and supply of materials for construction and artistic production in the Roman world and what this reveals about Roman craftsmen and their relationship with their customers.
-I completed a major project with colleagues at King’s College London on Roman sculptural techniques, entitled The Art of Making in Antiquity, in 2013.
-I am also interested in economic geography, urbanism and monumentality, ethic representations in Roman art, and maritime archaeology.
+Stone and stone carving have featured prominently in my research but more recently I have become interested in the use of earthen materials in construction projects, especially in the northern provinces of the Roman world.
+I have also worked on ancient craft production more generally, economic geography, urbanism and monumentality, ethnic representations in Roman art, and maritime archaeology.

 Current research activities

-Through my interest in building materials and the exploitation of natural resources I have become increasingly involved in work on vernacular architecture in the Roman world and especially the use of soil-based materials (mudbrick, rammed earth, cob and turf).
-I have received British Academy funding to analyse earth building materials in Italy, Greece and Tunisia, and I am now directing, with Dr Chris Beckett in the School of Engineering, a three-year (2018-2021) Leverhulme-funded project on earth and turf construction in the Roman North-West.
-This project, Earthen Empire, will examine archaeological remains for earth and turf buildings and their architectural and geotechnical properties in order to explore how these overlooked materials were employed, where and why, and what this can tell us about the persistence of pre-Roman building traditions as well as the movement of techniques following the Roman conquest.
+I am currently working on a book on Roman stone carvers and their craft, which explores both the social and economic positions of these craftspeople and the technical evidence for their working process.
+Through my interest in building materials and the exploitation of natural resources I have also become increasingly involved in work on vernacular architecture in the Roman world and especially the use of soil-based materials (mudbrick, rammed earth, cob and turf).
+I direct, with Dr Chris Beckett in the School of Engineering, a Leverhulme-funded project on earth and turf construction in the Roman North-West (2018-2023).
+This project, Earthen Empire, examines archaeological remains for earth and turf buildings and their architectural and geotechnical properties in order to explore how these overlooked materials were employed, where and why, and what this can tell us about the persistence of pre-Roman building traditions as well as the movement of techniques following the Roman conquest.

-In the field, I direct the University of Edinburgh-Apolline Project excavations at the Roman city of Aeclanum in the Irpinia region of inland Campania, with Dr Ferdinando De Simone (Bologna).
-This project examines the urban devoplment and palaeoenvironment of the site from the pre-Roman to late antique periods and provides fieldwork opportunities for Edinburgh students.
-I am also Field Director (with Dr Ine Jacobs (Oxford)) of the New York University excavations at Aphrodisias in Turkey, where I am working with Prof. Andrew Wilson on the publication of the excavations in the so-called 'South Agora'.
-I have previously worked on, and I am now involved in the publication of, the University of Oxford and INP excavations at Utica in Tunisia, and the Kostoperska Karpa Regional Archaeological Project.
+In the field, I direct the University of Edinburgh-Apolline Project excavations at the Roman city of Aeclanum in the Irpinia region of inland Campania, with Dr Ferdinando De Simone (Apolline Project).
+This project examines the urban devoplment and palaeoenvironment of the site from the pre-Roman to late antique periods.
+We have now finished full excavations and are working on the post-excavation stage of the project.
+I am also a staff member of the University of Oxford and New York University excavations at Aphrodisias in Turkey, where I have been working in recent years with Prof. Andrew Wilson on the publication of the excavations in the so-called Place of Palms.
+I am starting a new project on the late antique North Temenos House at the site.
+I have previously worked on, and I am now involved in the publication of, the University of Oxford and INP excavations at Utica in Tunisia.

 Earthen Empire: Earth and Turf Building in the Roman North West (Leverhulme Trust RPG-2018-223) - PI, with Dr Chris Beckett (CI), Dr Tanja Romankiewicz (RA), and Dr Riley Snyder (RA)